indraneelpatil/motion-planning-roadmap/README.md

 # motion-planning-roadmap
 Roadmap of areas of study in motion planning

+### Credits
+This roadmap is based on 16-782 Planning and Decision Making in robotics offered by Prof. Maxim Likhachev at CMU https://www.cs.cmu.edu/~maxim/classes/robotplanning_grad/

 ### Notes
 * Admissibility of a Heuristic : Guaranteed to not overestimate to cost of least cost path from any state to the goal
 * Backward search : is more benefitial if you know that the goal is stationary but robot is moving so costs can be reused for replanning if needed